Small Business Accounting Basics To Get You up and Running

 The first step is to decide how you want to manage your payroll.
 There are various options, including a spreadsheet, desktop or cloud-based accounting software, or professional bookkeepers and accountants.

 If you manage your own payroll, you must register for Pay As You Go (PAYG), which you can do on the Australian Taxation Office (ATO) website.
-You will then need to confirm your employee’s details, including their TFN and the bank account they want their pay paid into, and reconcile your bank accounts to ensure the funds leaving your bank account match the actual funds spent.
+Next, you must verify your employee’s details, such as their Tax File Number (TFN) and the bank account they wish to receive their pay, and reconcile your bank accounts to make sure the funds leaving your account correspond to the actual funds spent.

 Setting up Single Touch Payroll (STP) is the next step.
 This mandatory process allows small businesses to report their payroll information after each payday and can be done through STP-enabled software such as Xero, MYOB or Quickbooks.
 You can then reconcile your PAYG withholdings with the PAYG you have paid or will be paying in the future.